guillep/GitHub/docs/internals.md

 Not all API objects are Requesters.
 A good example are the subclasses of [`GHGitObject`](../GitHub-Git-Data.package/GHGitObject.class/README.md) and [`GHRef`](../GitHub-Git-Data.package/GHRef.class/README.md), which are mutable for the purpose of passing them as parameters (more on the Git Data API [here](git-data.md)).

-Requesters can be more easily seen around Zinc's `ZnClient` class.
+Requesters can be more easily seen as an extension wrapper around Zinc's `ZnClient` class.
 Like `ZnClient`, Requesters are stateful.
 Requesters expand Zinc with functionality for the API.
 In short, these functionalities are:

 - Parsing the JSON representation to an API object
 - Error handling